 Step 6 – Match Meeting

-A social worker will facilitate the first meeting between you and your potential Friend.
-After the initial meeting, the social worker will contact both of you to confirm that each of you would like to continue with the match.
-If you are both happy with the match you can now start doing fun activities together!
+Your Worker will facilitate the first meeting between you and your potential Friend.
+After the initial meeting, the Worker will contact both of you to check in on how you’re feeling about continuing with the match.
+If you are both happy with the match, you can now start doing fun activities together!

 Learn more about the Matching Program here.